reactivego/rx/README.md

 $ go run github.com/reactivego/jig -v
 ```
 ## Generics Library
-This package can be used as a *Generics Library*.
-Allowing you to write programs using statically typed *Observables* and *Operators*.
+This package can be used as a *Generics Library* for *Go 1*.
+It supports the writing of programs that use statically typed *Observables* and *Operators*.
 For example:

 ```go
 package main